bucardo/bucardo_org/Bucardo/installation/index.md

     sudo pkg install databases/p5-Bucardo

-The installation process will automatically install all the dependancies such as **DBIx::Safe**
+The installation process will automatically install all the dependencies such as **DBIx::Safe**

 Configuring Replication
 -----------------------